-The Handle is spring loaded and can be re-positioned at will while maintaining a secure hold on your project.
+- The Handle is spring loaded and can be re-positioned at will while maintaining a secure hold on your project.

 How to use

-The use of the vise is pretty self explanatory, the eyebolt is tightened by the spring loaded handle that puts pressure on the swing arm, keeping it secured in one of the positioning notches.
+The use of the vise is pretty self-explanatory, the eyebolt is tightened by the spring loaded handle that puts pressure on the swing arm, keeping it secured in one of the positioning notches.
 To move your carving project forward or backward, simply loosen the handle and rotate the arm to the desired notch.
-Also as you move the arm you can rotate the pivot arm giving you 360 degree access to your project.
+Also as you move the arm you can rotate the pivot arm giving you 360-degree access to your project.

 How to build Jerry’s Carving Vise

 My version of the “Poor Mans Carving Vise” comes with a larger price tag than $17.97, at $31.76.
-But I find it meets my needs and is far less then those manufactured models that sell between $75.00 and $200.00!
+But I find it meets my needs and is far less than those manufactured models that sell between $75.00 and $200.00!